NeurodataWithoutBorders/nwb_hackathons/HCK11_2021_Remote/agenda/AGENDA.md

-This calendar view shows the workshop agenda.
-We strongly encourage you to attend the first three hours of Day 1 for an introduction to NWB and NWB software tools.
-Agenda (times in PT)
+We strongly encourage you to attend at least Day 1 for an introduction to NWB and NWB software tools.

+Agenda (times in PT (UTC-7))

 **Aug 25: Day 1 - New user training**